eau-dae-raie-A/Dev-Ops-Group-1-/use-case/use-case(26).md

 	•       The database contains current and accurate global population figures.

     •       Success End Condition:
-	•       A report showing the total population of the world is produced and delivered to the data analyst for analysis.
+	•       A report showing the total population of the world is produced and delivered to the researcher for analysis.

     •       Failed End Condition:
 	•       No report is generated.